dedetive/misle-java/README.md

 ### Usage

-To install the game, copy and paste the following in a terminal, in a directory of your choice:
+To install the game, copy and paste the following in a bash terminal, in the directory that you want to install the game in:

 ```bash
 git clone https://github.com/dedetive/misle-java/